-Bamboo flooring is considered one of the more eco-friendly--and confusing--flooring products on the market.
+Bamboo flooring is considered one of the more eco-friendly flooring products on the market.
 It is thought of as "green" because, unlike hardwood, it is a grass that quickly grows back.

 Due to its grasslike-properties, bamboo flooring isn't just milled out of logs and formed into solid slabs.
-It is a conglomeration of many strands of this grass that are combined with resins and formed under high pressure into boards.
+It is a conglomeration of many strands of this grass that are combined with resins and formed under high pressure into boards, and made into many types of flooring.
 And it is this alignment of different strands that brings us to the issue of horizontal vs. vertical bamboo flooring.

 Horizontal: Classic Bamboo Floor "Knuckle" Look